 One such brand is Enjoy Life Foods.
 In fact, Enjoy Life products are free of the top 14 most common allergens.
-This means they’re not only free from gluten (and certified gluten free by the GFCO), but also that they’re dairy free, nut free, soy free, and free from 10 other common food allergens.
+This means they’re not only free from gluten (and certified gluten free by the GFCO), but also that they’re dairy-free, nut-free, soy free, and free from 10 other common food allergens.

-You can safely enjoy Enjoy Life chocolate chips without worry of hidden gluten, and they’re the best dairy-free chocolate chips around too.
+You can safely enjoy Enjoy Life chocolate chips without the worry of hidden gluten, and they’re the best dairy-free chocolate chips around too.

 Another brand of chocolate chips that is certified gluten free is Lily’s.
 In fact, Lily’s Baking Chips are also free from added sugar.

-Please note, if you don’t like the taste of artificial sweeteners, you may not like Lily’s chocolate chips, which includes Stevia extract, among other ingredients, in the final product.
+Please note, if you don’t like the taste of artificial sweeteners, you may not like Lily’s chocolate chips, which include Stevia extract, among other ingredients, in the final product.
 Specifically, Lily’s chips are made from unsweetened chocolate, inulin, erythritol, milk fat (rBST free), cocoa butter, sunflower lecithin, Stevia extract, and vanilla extract.